apache/solr-site/README.md

 pelican --autoreload --listen
 ```

-Remember that on Mac/Linux you can use the `build.sh` script with `-s` option to do the same.
+Remember that on Mac/Linux you can use the `build.sh` script with `-l` option to do the same.

 ## Updating site during a Lucene/Solr release